 - Adjust audience and budget.

-- The ad creative is executed similar as above.
+- The ad creative is executed similarly as above.

-- Ad itself gives you six options for buttons: Apply Now, Download, Get Quote, Learn More, Sign Up and Subscribe.
+- The ad itself gives you six options for buttons: Apply Now, Download, Get Quote, Learn More, Sign Up and Subscribe.

-- Attach a Lead Form or use existing one.
+- Attach a Lead Form or use an existing one.

 - Name form and choose its language.

-- By default, full name and email of the person is collected.
+- By default, the full name and email of the person are collected.

 - Choose from 19 options to expand data.